medic/cht-docs/content/en/apps/guides/data/hydration.md

 1. `parent` and recursively, every ancestor
 1. `contact`
 1. `patient` and `place` are removed from reports
-1. *As of 3.10* `linked_docs`
+1. *As of 3.10* `linked_docs` when minifying a contact

 ### Hydration

-Hydration represents the inverse process to minification, where a stored id is replaced with the corresponding document's content.
+Hydration represents the inverse process to minification, where a stored id representing a connected document is replaced with the corresponding document's content.

 Minified doc:
 ```json